What's the best cheap tablet?

 - Reviewed on: 26 August 15

 The Asus ZenPad C 7.0 is a fine tool for carrying in your bag wherever you go and using to check emails and social media and browse the web.
-Beyond that its functionality is limited, but what more can you expect from an £80 tablet?
-If you can stretch to the £99 Hudl 2 you will find a noticeable jump in performance, but the Asus is the more portable of the two.
+Beyond that its functionality is limited, but what more can you expect from an £80 Android tablet?
+Unlike Amazon's you get the whole suite of Google Apps including the Play Store.

 Read our Asus ZenPad C 7.0 review.